kwant-project/kwant/doc/source/tutorial/tutorial2.rst

     :start-after: #HIDDEN_BEGIN_sqvr
     :end-before: #HIDDEN_END_sqvr

-``kwant.solve`` allows us to specify a dictionary, `kwargs`, that will be passed as additional keyword arguments to the functions that provide the Hamiltonian matrix elements.
-In this example we are able to solve the system for different depths of the potential well by passing the keyword argument `pot`.
+``kwant.solve`` allows us to specify a list, `args`, that will be passed as additional arguments to the functions that provide the Hamiltonian matrix elements.
+In this example we are able to solve the system for different depths of the potential well by passing the potential value.
 We obtain the result:

 .. image:: ../images/quantum_well_result.*